Core Concepts

 - Custom branding (color, welcome message, thank-you message)

-When a participant qualifies, a session is automatically created and the interview begins.
+When a participant qualifies, an interview is automatically created and begins.

 Studies